davecalkins/vsdocbar/README.md

 # vsdocbar

-Provides a dockable tool window showing the open documents.
+A Visual Studio extension (.vsix) which provides a dockable tool window showing the open documents.

 - grouped and color-coded by project
 - colors determined by project name so they're always the same for a given project